mousepawmedia/devdocs/source/tools/wacom.rst

 Wacom Tablets
 ###################################

-If you are running Ubuntu 18.04 with the GNOME or Budgie desktop environments, you have a Wacom control panel already.
-If you're on Ubuntu MATE 18.04, or a number of other Ubuntu distros, you may not have a Wacom control panel at all.
+If you are running Ubuntu GNOME desktop environments, you have a Wacom control panel already.
+If you're on Ubuntu MATE, or a number of other Ubuntu distros, you may not have a Wacom control panel at all.
 In any case, some graphics tablet settings are hidden on all systems.

-CEO/Lead Developer Jason C. McDonald wrote a few scripts for controlling Wacom tablet settings.
+Jason C. McDonald wrote a few scripts for controlling Wacom tablet settings.
 These are likely to be useful on *any* Ubuntu system.

 Official documentation and information is available on each script's GitHub repository.